 Let’s check out what some of the world’s top B2B content marketing teams are up to as well as tools and strategies you can use.

-While many of these strategies can be put into place by your content marketing team alone, some will require support from growth marketers.
+While many of these strategies can be implemented by your content marketing team alone, some will require support from growth marketers.

 1. Personalized nurture journeys based on behavior